MikeMcQuaid/HookHand/README.md

 2. Access http://localhost:5000/test/a/b/c and see that it is running the [test script](https://github.com/mikemcquaid/HookHandTestScripts/blob/master/test) and passing parameters `a b c`.
 3. Deploy to a server and set up a webhook with `http://yourserver/test/a/b/c` as the Payload URL and see that the webhook variables are exported in the format e.g. `HOOKHAND_REPOSITORY_CREATED_AT=1412962305`.
 If it's a private repository set the username and password with the `SCRIPTS_GIT_USERNAME` and `SCRIPTS_GIT_PASSWORD` environment variables (or set `SCRIPTS_GIT_USERNAME` to a personal access token).

+## Configuration Environment Variables
+- `REQUEST_TIMEOUT`: the time a script is allowed to run for before being killed.
+Defaults to 25 seconds.
+- `SCRIPTS_GIT_REPO`: the Git repository to clone for scripts.
+- `SCRIPTS_GIT_USERNAME`: the HTTP username for accessing the Git repository.
+Alternatively, a GitHub personal access token.
+- `SCRIPTS_GIT_PASSWORD`: the HTTP password for accessing the Git repository.

 ## Status
 The above features are implemented.
 Will fix bugs that come along but want to avoid scope-creep.